haddocking/haddocking.github.io/education/powerfit-webserver/index.md

 cross-correlation, a common measure of the goodness-of-fit, between the atomic structure and the density map.
 It performs a systematic 6-dimensional scan of the three translational and three rotational degrees of freedom.
-In short, PowerFit will try to systemetically fit the structure in different orientations at every position in the map and calculate a cross-correlation score for each of them.
+In short, PowerFit will try to systematically fit the structure in different orientations at every position in the map and calculate a cross-correlation score for each of them.

-In order to perform the search PowerFit requires three different things: a high-resolution atomic structure of the biomolecule to be fitted (`KsgA.pdb`), a target cryo-EM density map to fit the structure in (`ribosome-KsgA.map`), and the resolution, in Ångstrom, of the density map (`13`).
+In order to perform the search PowerFit requires three different things: a high-resolution atomic structure of the biomolecule to be fitted (`RsgA.pdb`), a target cryo-EM density map to fit the structure in (`ribosome-RsgA.map`), and the resolution, in Ångstrom, of the density map (`9.8`).
 This is also the minimal required input for the web server in order to setup a run.

 To run PowerFit, go to